Irkka/dml/rules/game_component_reference/zone/emblem.md

 # Emblem

-Emblem Zones are personal to each Player.
-They indicate which Emblem Static Bonuses and Emblem Power Bonuses are available to which Player.
-Emblems played into Emblem Zones are vulnerable to Acquisition Attempts by other Players.
+Emblem zones are personal to each Player.
+They indicate which Buying Bonuses and Vantage Bonuses are applied to which Player.
+Emblems played into Emblem zones are vulnerable to Acquisition Attempts by other Players.

 ## Location

-Emblem Zone is a set of face-up cards with Emblem Card Class played in front of the owning Player next to the Merchant King Zone.
+Emblem zone is a set of face-up cards with Emblem Card class played in front of the owning Player next to the Merchant King zone.